Every finitely generated abelian group is the class group of a generalized cluster algebra: Generalized cluster algebras and their class group

 In addition, every class of $\cal{C}(A)$ contains precisely $|R|$ height-1 prime ideals. \end{theorem} \begin{proof} The theorem is a direct application of Theorem \ref{thm:classgroupgeneralcase}, since $A[\bff{x}^{-1}]=R[\bff{x}^{\pm1}]$, and $R[\bff{x}^{\pm1}]$ is a factorial Laurent polynomial ring. \end{proof}

 \begin{remark} The algebraic structure of a Krull domain is completely determined (up to units) by its class group and the distribution of prime divisors in each class, see \cite[Theorem 2.5.4]{GH06}.
 Moreover, Theorem \ref{thm:classgroupgeneralcase} has important consequences in understanding factorization properties of a (generalized) cluster algebra.
 Let $\cal{A}$ be a (generalized) cluster algebra or a (generalized) upper cluster algebra, and $\cal{C}(\cal{A})$ its class group.
 If $\cal{C}(\cal{A})$ is trivial, then $\cal{A}$ is factorial.
 If the class group $\cal{C}(\cal{A})$ is infinite, then for every non-empty finite subset $L=\{l_1,\ldots,l_k\}$ of $\NN_{\ge 2}$ there exists $a\in \cal{A}$ such that where $u_{ij}$ are atoms of $\cal{A}$.
 This follows from a more general result of Kainrath on infinite class groups, see \cite{K99} or \cite[Theorem 7.4.1]{GH06}.
 If the class group $\cal{C}(\cal{A})$ is a finite group, then factorization properties of $\cal{A}$ can be studied via some arithmetic invariants, like the elasticity or the catenary degree.
-For more details, see the survey \cite{Sch16}. \end{remark} \begin{remark} Recall that a domain is Krull if and only if it is completely integrally closed and satisfies the ACC on divisorial ideals.
+For more details, see the survey \cite{Sch16}. \end{remark} \begin{examples} The previous theorems describe the structure of the class groups of certain (generalized) cluster algebras that are Krull domains; however, without explicitly identifying the height-1 prime ideals containing a cluster variable, an explicit computation of the class group is not possible.
+Here are two classes of examples where such computations have been carried out. \begin{enumerate} \item Let $\cal{A}=\cal{A}(\bff{x},B)$ be an acyclic cluster algebra of rank $n$ over the ring of integer $\ZZ,$ without isolated vertices.
+We say that two indices $i,j\in [1,n]$ are \defit{partner} if the corresponding exchange polynomials $f_i=x_ix_i', f_j=x_jx_j'$ do not share a non-trivial common factor.
+Partnership is an equivalence relation on $[1, n]$ and the equivalence classes are called partner sets.
+For a partner set $V\subseteq [1,n]$ and an positive integer $d\in \NN$, denote by $\mathsf{c}(V,d)$ the number of $i\in V$ for which $d$ divides $d_i:=\mathrm{gcd}\{b_{ji}\mid j\in [1,n]\}$ the greatest common divisor of the $i$-th column of $B$.
+Then the class group of $\cal{A}$ is isomorphic to $\ZZ^r$ with where the outer sum is taken over all partner sets $V\subseteq [1,n]$, see \cite[Theorem B]{GELS19}.
+A more general formula for cluster algebras over arbitrary fields can be found in \cite[Theorem 5.5, Remark 5.6]{GELS19}.
+See \cite[Section 5]{GELS19} for a long list of examples where the class group is explicitely computed, including class groups of algebras of finite type. \item Let $\mathcal{U}=\mathcal{U}(\bff{x},B)$ be a full rank upper cluster algebra of rank $n$ over a factorial domain $R$.
+For $i\in [1,n]$, let $l_i$ be the number of irreducible factors of the exchange polynomial $f_i=x_ix_i'$ in $R[\bff{x}].$ Then the class group of $\cal{U}$ is isomorphic to $\ZZ^r$, where $r=\sum_il_i-n$.
+For a proof and examples see \cite[Theorem 3.8]{P24}. \end{enumerate} \end{examples} \begin{remark} Recall that a domain is Krull if and only if it is completely integrally closed and satisfies the ACC on divisorial ideals.
 (Generalized) upper cluster algebras are intersections of factorial domains by construction, hence they are completely integrally closed.
 Therefore, if they fail to be Krull domains, they must not satisfy the ACC on divisorial ideals. \end{remark} Classical (upper) cluster algebras have free class groups.